sherzodm8441/github-tutorial/README.md

 ## Workflow & Commands
  * After making changes to your file, type in `git status` into the terminal.
 It will show the name of the file either in red or green.
 Red means that the changes have not been added to the staging area and green means that they have been added to the staging area and are ready to be committed.
  * If the writing is in red, go ahead and type in `git add` followed by the file name into the terminal
- * Then type in `git commit -m "  "` with a commit message between the quotation marks
+ * Then type in `git commit -m "  "` with a commit message between the quotation marks.
+It is also important to note that present tense should be used
  * Now do `git push` to send your commits up to your remote repository
  * If an error comes up while doing any one of these processes, there is a  chance that your issue will be solved be doing `git status`